solid-stack/ansible-ubuntu/README.md

    - { role: 'common/nginx'}
 ```

+The roles have set defaults for the variables you can modify.
+Just look in the `defaults` dir of each node.

+There is a `provision` binary that is included. `-h` for help.

 Once this is setup, you can just `vagrant up`.
 The initial `vagrant up` will also provision things.
 Once the box exists
 you can `vagrant provision` to reprovision.